titola/neuropa/README.md

 ## Beat between pulsed radiation and military VLF

-The pulses obtained from sinusoids separated by 5200/3 or 1733 Hz create a particular beat with 20760 Hz, the VLF (Very Low Frequency) transmitted from the antennas of Tavolara Island (Sardinia, Italy):
+The pulses with period 3/5200 or 1/1733 seconds create a particular beat with 20760 Hz, the VLF (Very Low Frequency) transmitted from the antennas of Tavolara Island (Sardinia, Italy):

 [List of VLF-transmitters (wikipedia.org)](https://en.wikipedia.org/wiki/List_of_VLF-transmitters)